Dunkin' Donuts: United Kingdom

-Baskin-Robbins – a subsidiary of Dunkin' Brands – continues to operate stores across Canada.

 Lebanon

-Dunkin' opened its first location in Lebanon in 1998 and has since gained a lot of popularity among Lebanese people and is now one of the most popular coffee shops with many branches spread across the country.
+Dunkin' opened its first location in Lebanon in 1998 and has since gained a lot of admiration among Lebanese people and is now one of the most popular coffee shops with many branches spread across the country.

 In 2020, Dunkin' Lebanon started selling its products in supermarkets and grocery stores.

 Japan

 The first Dunkin Donuts store in Japan opened around 1969 in Ginza, Tokyo, Tokyo, becoming the first Asian country to have Dunkin' Donuts.
 The Japanese chain was owned by a joint venture between the Saison Group, Yoshinoya, and the Japanese subsidiary of the Compass Group named Seiyo Food Systems.

 As of 1982, it had 15 outlets, although The New York Times states that it had "43 outlets".

 After 28 years of operating in Japan, Dunkin' Donuts ceased business there in 1998 due to declining sales and poor performance.
 All of the non-military base locations were either closed or converted to Mister Donut locations.
 Dunkin' still has locations in United States military bases, which are open only to military personnel.